anaashrafi/election-essentials/README.md

 ![News Feed](newsfeed.png)

-You can click on any article to view its contents without leaving our site.
+You can click on any article to view its contents within our site.

 ![Article](article.png)